*Please note that in order to protect you and all my clients, I have received the 2019-2020 flu shot.*

 Tavi Hawn, who first showed me that it is possible to be trans

-Liz Gunn, who taught me that not all unknowns are to be feared
+Liz Gunn, who helped me see that not all unknowns are to be feared

 Dani Strauss and Marty Weems, who walk beside me in this work with creativity, compassion, and courage